 Although the distinctive sword like foliage of the bearded iris has a good architectural presence, it’s the ruffled glamour of the flowers that come in May and June that holds a fascination for so many gardeners.
 The blooms are elegant and some, like ‘Sable’, are also scented.
 Irises are prized and admired for the exoticism they bring to a border and are a good choice for dry soils and gravel gardens.

-Perhaps the most fleeting of all flowers is hemerocallis, also appropriately known as the daylily.
-Its blooms literally last a day, although plants do bear plenty of them throughout summer.
+Perhaps the most fleeting of all flowers are daylilies (Hemerocallis).
+Their blooms literally last a day, although plants do bear plenty of them throughout summer.
 Daylilies love a sunny location and with flower colours ranging from yellow through orange to deep maroon, the bold clumps look good in a border of mixed perennials.

 One of the joys of spring is the sight of furry buds on magnolias.
 They hold all the promise of the season ahead and when they open out into graceful blooms they’re a fanfare for spring.
 The starry blooms of Magnolia stellata maybe be delicate, but it’s a great choice for a small garden.
 Guaranteed to bring seasonal joy, it looks wonderful when underplanted with bulbs to make a real spring centrepiece.